copper-compass/corperCompass-backend/README.md

 💰 Estimate your monthly budget
 🗺️ Learn local culture & customs
 ✅ Track your relocation checklist
 No gimmicks, no payments—just the info you need.
-Start exploring at [link] #NYSC #CorperCompass #RelocationMadeEasy
+Start exploring at http://corperCompass.org
+#NYSC
+#CorperCompass
+#RelocationMadeEasy

 ---